What's the Basic Wedding Reception Timeline?

 I'm not certain about the order of events at the wedding reception.
-Could you please give a rough timeline of the following events: receiving line, cocktail hour, first dance, champagne toast, best man's and maid of honor's speeches, dinner, cake cutting?
+Could you please give a rough timeline of the following events: receiving line, cocktail hour, first dance, champagne toast, best man's and maid of honor's speeches, dinner and cake cutting?
 I'm so clueless!

-No problem!
+Absolutely, good question!
 Here's the basic order of wedding reception events.
-How long each event lasts depends on your party -- is it a simple cocktail wedding reception or a seated dinner?
-(The average reception with full meal lasts around four hours.)
-Keep in mind that you're not orchestrating the wedding reception alone -- your banquet manager, caterer, bandleader (who might act as MC), and other wedding professionals are old hands at this stuff, so they know what's supposed to happen when.
-Remember, too, that nothing is set in stone -- there are always options, and if the timing of one thing or the other doesn't suit your style, you can always mix it up.
+How long each event lasts depends on your party—is it a simple cocktail wedding reception or a seated dinner?
+(The average reception with full meal lasts for about four hours.)
+Keep in mind that you're not orchestrating the wedding reception alone—your banquet manager, caterer, bandleader (who might act as MC) and other wedding professionals are old hands at this stuff, so they know what's supposed to happen when.
+Remember too, that nothing is set in stone—there are always options, and if the timing of one thing or the other doesn't suit your style, you can always mix it up.

-- Cocktail hour: The cocktail hour kicks off the wedding reception and can last for an hour or perhaps an hour and a half.
-Guests arrive, greet each other and you (see "Receiving line"), and generally get into party mode.
+The cocktail hour kicks off the wedding reception and can last for an hour or perhaps an hour and a half.
+Guests arrive, greet each other and you, and generally get into party mode.

-- First dance: This blissful moment can take place when you two are announced for the first time as husband and wife -- just go directly to the dance floor.
-Alternatively, you can wait until after the salad course -- it's entirely up to you.
+This moment can take place when you two are announced for the first time as husband and wife—just go directly to the dance floor.
+Alternatively, you can wait until after the salad course—it's entirely up to you.

-- Champagne toast/speeches: The toast generally happens after everyone is seated and the first course has been served.
+The toast generally happens after everyone is seated and the first course has been served.
 The best man starts the toast and gives his speech, followed by the maid of honor.
-The couple responds (the groom usually responds to the best man, but why not let the bride say something, too?), and then parents and other guests get into the act.
+The couple responds (the groom usually responds to the best man, but why not let the bride say something too?), and then parents and other guests can say a few words as well.

-- Wedding Cake cutting: The cake is usually cut during the last hour of the reception, which makes sense because it's time for dessert and coffee as the party is winding down.
-Also, the wedding cake cutting generally signals to guests that it's okay to leave soon, so don't cut the cake too early or things could start wrapping up before you're ready!
+The cake is usually cut during the last hour of the reception, which makes sense because it's time for dessert and coffee as the party is winding down.
+Also, the wedding cake cutting generally signals to guests that it's okay to leave soon, so don't cut the cake too early or things could start wrapping up before you're ready.